Riverscapes/PBR/resources/recipes/index.md

-### Erosion Control
+### Promoting Root Mat Production in Wet Meadows with Erosion Control
-These are commonly used  in intermittent & ephemeral channels, but not exclusively.
-These are used frequently in channels that extend into  wet meadows and threaten the continued key process of root mat production in those meadows.
+Many of these structures are commonly used in "[erosion control](https://envirocert.org/cpesc/)" intermittent & ephemeral channels, but not exclusively.
+These are used frequently in channels that have headcut and extended into  wet meadows and threaten the continued key process of root mat production in those meadows.
+In such situations, these meadows may have naturally not had any channels, or less incised channels or even discontinous channels.
 See [Kraebel and Pillsbury](https://s3-us-west-2.amazonaws.com/etalweb.joewheaton.org/Workshops/CheapCheerful/2018/NRCS/Resources/Handbook+of+erosion+control+in+mountain+meadows.pdf) for brush, wood and rock examples and  [here for some rock-based examples of erosion control]({{ site.baseurl }}/resources/recipes/Rock/erosionControl.html).

 | Name                                                          | Helpful Reference(s)                              |